portainer/portainer-docs/docs/v2.0/deploy/windows10.md

 Note that the recommended deployment mode when using Swarm is using the Portainer Agent.

-To see the requeriments, please, visit the page of [requirements](/v2.0/deploy/requeriments.md)
+Please see the [requirements](/v2.0/deploy/requeriments.md) page for further info .

 ### Docker Standalone in WSL2

-Before start to deploy Portainer in Docker Standalone running in Windows, you need to install WSL.
+Before you can deploy Portainer in Docker Standalone running in Windows, you need to install WSL.
 [Read this guide to know more about WSL/WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 Use the following Docker commands to deploy the Portainer Server; note the agent is not needed on standalone hosts, however it does provide additional functionality if used (see portainer and agent scenario below):